joshmedeski/alfred-foundation/README.md

 The default for Foundation's project is SCSS.
 To change it to SASS, add "--syntax sass" to the end of the "Copy to Clipboard" output.

+### Instructions
+To use this workflow.
+Type in "foundation your-project".
+Replace your-project with the title of your project (which will result in the folder's name upon project creation).

 ### Questions or Comments?
 Send me a message on twitter: [**@joshmedeski**](https://twitter.com/joshmedeski)